The relative minimal model program for excellent algebraic spaces and analytic spaces in equal characteristic zero: Relatively big R -invertible sheaves

-where $X_\eta = \pi^{-1}(\eta)$ is the generic fiber, and the dimension $h^0$ of $H^0$ is computed over $\kappa(\eta)$.
+is computed over \(\kappa(\eta)\).
 We note that $\lvert X_\eta \rvert$ is irreducible by \cite[Chapitre 0, Proposition 2.1.13]{EGAInew}, and hence $X_\eta$ is integral.
 Now suppose $D$ is a $\kk$-invertible sheaf on $X$ for $\kk \in \{\QQ,\RR\}$.
 We say that $D$ is \textsl{$\pi$-big} if $D$ is a finite nonzero $\kk_{>0}$-linear combination of $\pi$-big invertible sheaves on $X$.
 If $Z = \Spec(k)$ for a field $k$, we just say that $\sL$ or $D$ is \textsl{big}.
 We use the same terminology for $\kk$-Cartier divisors when $X$ is a locally Noetherian scheme. \end{definition} \begin{remark} If $X_\eta$ is a scheme in Definition \ref{def:fbig}, the condition \eqref{eq:bigvolcond} holds if and only if for $m \gg 0$, the rational map